 The prospectus was developed in line with Water for Victoria’s principles for public investment in rural water infrastructure and is focused on:

-The Victorian Government has committed $1.05 million to complete the five business cases outlined in the prospectus.
-If the business cases justify investment, capital funding will be sought from the Commonwealth.
-Funding for the Mitiamo Domestic and Stock Pipeline is under negotiation.
+The Victorian Government committed $1.05 million to complete the five business cases outlined in the prospectus and where the business cases justify investment, capital funding will be sought from the Commonwealth.

 Modelling shows the SDLAM projects deliver substantial improvements for the whole river system compared with pre-Basin Plan conditions.

-While the ‘ecological elements’ score* in some reaches is slightly lower compared with the 2,750 GL scenario, the reduction is only one to three per cent which is statistically and ecologically insignificant.
+While the ‘ecological elements’ score* in some reaches is slightly lower compared with the 2,750 GL scenario, the reduction is only one to three per cent and is statistically and ecologically insignificant.